 Catholic schools are grounded in an environment where students are empowered to reach their full potential, are prepared to participate at all levels of society, and are challenged to lead and to serve generously.

 Catholic schools provide quality education at a great savings to our community.
-The Spokane Diocese educates approximately 3,200 students at the primary and junior high school levels.
-This saves the taxpayers in our area nearly $17,400,000 annually.
+The Spokane Diocese educates over 3,600 students at the primary and junior high school levels.
+This saves the taxpayers in our area over $19,500,000 annually.

 Catholic schools have shown unparalleled success in educating children, promoting a lifelong commitment to faith and virtue, and encouraging civic engagement.
 While government leaders struggle to improve the education system in America, Catholic schools maintain their successful track records of serving children and families, closing the achievement gap for poor and minority students, and doing so at nearly half the cost of public schools.